squinkylabs/SquinkyVCV/docs/unit-test.md

 We find that reasonably thorough unit testing is even more valuable for plugins than for "normal" code.
 Some of the reasons are:

-* Without unit tests, it can be very easy to make filters that don’t have the response they should ("oops – forget to multiply by 2 pi"), lookup tables aren’t as accurate as they should be, numeric approximations have gross discontinuities, etc.
+* Without unit tests, it can be very easy to make filters that don’t have the response they should ("oops – forgot to multiply by 2 pi"), lookup tables aren’t as accurate as they should be, numeric approximations have gross discontinuities, etc.
 * Unit tests may be built and debugged with a conventional IDE, whereas (at least for us) debugging a plugin with gdb from inside a running instance of VCV Rack is more difficult.
 * It is easy to measure CPU usage in a unit test, whereas it is difficult to impossible to measure while running in VCV Rack.